 Hey!
 You got a shiny, new AV system for your conference room—congratulations!
-One week later, though, you realize it “works,” but the sound is reverberating all over the place and neighboring offices are complaining of the noise.
+One week later, though, you realize it “works,” but the sound is reverberating all over the place.
+Even worse, neighboring offices are complaining about the noise.

 If you’re familiar with this scenario, take comfort it knowing it’s not an uncommon one.
 For example, a major tech company recently completed significant audio and video upgrades to dozens of conferencing spaces in their headquarters.
 They budgeted for and received some stellar AV systems.
 What they and, more pointedly, their contractors missed was factoring the environment itself into the proposed solution.
 Enter TSP.

 The major variables in play when assessing AV-related sound and design are a space’s actual acoustics, the physical properties or qualities that make up a space and affect how we hear sound; and sound control, the intentional attempt to alter and manage sound.
 In concrete terms, then, acoustics are features of the room such as dimensions and building materials.
 Sound control, on the other hand includes technology (mics, speakers, white noise), as well as decorative elements like wall tiles or panels.
 And if you think about it, understanding the interplay between sound and materials is exactly an acoustic designer’s expertise.

 What tends to make today’s conference rooms a particular challenge is that they’re typically large boxes filled with lots of hard and flat surfaces.
 In the case of our new client, we were also dealing with considerable swaths of glass.
 This hard surface does little to retain sound on its own.
 Several of the conference rooms were centrally located within the office, which is great for accessibility but horrible for noise mitigation.
 For acoustic consultants and AV teams, the trick comes down to keeping inside noise managed within the space, and keeping outside noises out.